-- Cost recovery shifted slightly from sewer to water in 2023: - Engineering costs increased - Pumping operations shifted more costs to water - □ Implement the above rates to raise overall retail revenue by 9.50% in 2023 and 3.25% in 2024. - Cost of service updates of the groundwater charge and the backwash rate (enacted in 2022).
+- Cost recovery is shifting slightly from sewer to water in 2023 mostly due to a shift in certain engineering costs as well as pumping operations appropriately shifting more costs to water. - DC Water proposes an overall retail revenue increase of 9.50% in 2023 and 3.25% in 2024. - Monthly metering charges and water system replacement fees would stay the same under the proposal. - Cost of service updates of the groundwater charge and the backwash rate (enacted in 2022) have been incorporated.

-Average monthly residential charges (5.42Ccf) for 2023 and 2024 will increase 6.0% and 5.4%, respectively.
+• Average monthly residential charges, assuming the average usage of 5.42 Ccf per month, will increase 6.0% and 5.4% for 2023 and 2024, respectively.

-Proposed 2023 & 2024 Rates: Billing Impacts
+Proposed 2023 and 2024 Rates: Billing Impacts